bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 >
 > Apps provided by partners who don't use the Channel API will only appear in the App Marketplace and **My Apps**.

-On the view products page, merchants can list products on any installed channel that supports per-product listing capabilities.
+On the **View Products** page, merchants can list products on any installed channel that supports per-product listing capabilities.

 </div>
 </div>